ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/09-Analyze-Receipt.md

 ## Wait for analysis completion

-The `FormReceiptClient` can poll for the latest analysis status, asynchronously blocking the current thread.
+The `ReceiptClient` can poll for the latest analysis status, asynchronously blocking the current thread.

 ```csharp
 var analysisResponse = await analysisOperation.WaitForCompletionAsync();